EricTyrrell18/SentimentAnalysis/README.md

 # SentimentAnalysis
 Refactoring of my Senior Project

-Currently collecting more news articles to have a decent sized dataset.
-GridSearch for best parameters and Visualization of models will be implemented once there's enough data to use
+Currently just a basic Multinomial Naive Bayes with a TFIDF vector until I scrape a decent sized database of articles GridSearch for best parameters and Visualization of models will be implemented once there's enough data to use